 Huge publishers like Penguin Random House, Hachette, HarperCollins post beautiful compositions with their books, to highlight the beautiful cover.
 Others share the cover image on a simple background.
 It’s not that important what style you go for.
-With the new feature you could add a buy tag to this kind of posts and start selling ebooks or printed books straight from Instagram.
+With the new feature, you could add a buy tag to this kind of post and start selling ebooks or printed books straight from Instagram.

 Magazines could use the same strategy to sell subscriptions for digital and print.